Remington 700 Review: Does this legendary rifle still deserve its reputation?

 Remington 700 Background – 60 Years of Remington 700s

 The Remington 700 has been around for 60 years now.
 There are more flavors of this design than there are of most bolt guns—many calibers and stock options to choose from.
-And across the history of the platform, the gun has been built with affordability in mind.
+Throughout the history of the platform, the gun has been built with affordability in mind.

 Of course, affordability is subjective.
-For most, the 700 is a classic and functional bolt-action rifle that is both capable out of the box and ready for any user-inspired upgrades or updates, as needed.
+As a lifelong shooter, I’ve come to appreciate the 700 as a classic and functional bolt-action rifle.
+It’s both capable out of the box and ready for any user-inspired upgrades or updates, as needed.
 In other words, if you can’t afford exactly what you want on day one, pick up one of these and treat it like a blank canvas.

 Many of the other parts are stamped.
 While some are dubious about stamped parts, Remington knew that tight tolerances on milling were crucial for accuracy—but only on some parts.
 By investing in those, and cutting costs elsewhere, Remington trimmed production costs (production time, too) and built guns that would perform better than their predecessors, but at a lower cost.